Russian 2022 war censorship laws: Application of law

 On 5 June 2024, the Ostankinsky District Court sentenced Russian streamer Anna Bazhutova to five and a half years in prison on charges of spreading "false information" about the Russian military.
 Bazhutova made a live stream on Twitch that included testimonies of the Bucha massacre back in April 2022.

+Investigative journalist Roman Anin at the 2026 International Journalism Festival.
+Russian authorities issued an arrest warrant for him in 2024.

 On 17 June 2024, a Moscow court issued arrest warrants for IStories editor-in-chief and award-winning investigative reporter Roman Anin and Ekaterina Fomina, a journalist at TV Rain and a former IStories correspondent, on charges of disseminating "false information" about the Russian armed forces.
 Russia's Interior Ministry added two Russian journalists in exile to its wanted list.
 In the spring of 2022, Fomina published an investigative report regarding war crimes in the Russian invasion of Ukraine.
 Fomina said the arrest warrant would affect her professional life as she would not be able to travel to many countries that could arrest her and extradite her to Russia.
 IStories wrote in response that "The Russian authorities call ‘fake’ any information that does not fit in with their propaganda campaign or does not correspond to the official position of the Kremlin."

 In July 2024, Russian-American journalist Alsu Kurmasheva was sentenced to 6.5 years in prison for spreading "false information" about the Russian army.
 The charges were related to a book she had edited after the invasion of Ukraine, “Saying No To War,” which featured stories of 40 Russians who opposed the invasion.

 In August 2024, journalist Sergei Mikhailov was sentenced to eight years in prison for “intentionally spreading false information” about the Russian army.
 He was arrested in 2022 after reporting about civilian casualties and war crimes in Mariupol and Bucha.